SeanMcP/seanmcp.com/src/content/how-im-using-ai-in-may-2023.md

 title: How I'm using AI in May 2023
 description:
-  GitHub Copilot is the top product this month, but Bard, Bing, ChatGPT, and Warp all have their uses
+  GitHub Copilot is the top product this month, but Bard, Bing, ChatGPT, and Warp all have their uses.
 tags:
   - Articles
   - AI